craig-mulligan/doxxWebpack/README.md

 - [ ] Smart imports.. hmmmmmmm.
 - [ ] loader helpers
 - [ ] respect $ref path
-- [ ] use front matter to export multiple pages for dynamic pages
 - [ ] use react for templates